-Work from ancient Greek and Roman sculptures and buildings had been admired and studied by generations of artists and the explosion in art and creativity reached its pinical in quite a narrow timescale, up to about 1530.
-During this period the classical arts of antiquity had been fully recaptured and the accumulation of knowledge that started with Giotto was fully expressed in the work of the Great masters.
+Work from ancient Greek and Roman sculptures and buildings had been admired and studied by generations of artists and the explosion in art and creativity reached its pinnacle in quite a narrow timescale, up to about 1530.
+During this period the classical arts of antiquity had been fully recaptured and the accumulation of knowledge that started with Giotto was fully expressed in the work of the Great Masters.

-For many the end of the fifteenth century and the beginning
+For many, the end of the fifteenth century and the beginning

-of the sixteenth, the cinquecento, was viewed with relief.
+of the sixteenth, the Cinquecento, was viewed with relief.
 The greatly feared

 end of the world, thought by many to coincide with the end of the century

 (1500) had not happened.
 The painters of this new century reflected the new

 sense of optimism felt by many.
 They were also aware of the debt they owed to

 those pioneering artists that had gone before, standing on the shoulders of

 previous generations of great artist’s and building on that accumulated

 knowledge became the ambition.
 Oil paint was now the medium of choice,